Lightning-Universe/lightning-flash/docs/source/reference/object_detection.rst

 The task
 ********

-Object Detection task helps to identify and locate objects in images.
+The object detection task identifies instances of objects of a certain class within an image.```

 ------